Montana-Media-Arts/460_GameEngines-Fall2020/modules/week-11/_posts/2017-01-22-colors-materials.md

 Name this new material, Player.

-In the Inspector, select the Base Maps color field to open a color picker.
+In the Inspector, select the Main Maps color field to open a color picker.

 Set the RGB values to 0, 220, and 255, which is a nice light blue.